Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbReplicaGroup/reelect_en.md

 ##NAME##

-reelect - Re-elect the master node in the replica group.
+reelect - Reelect the master node in the replica group.

 ##SYNOPSIS##